 Washington, DC 20500

-Students will love a presidential trivia game.
-Online resources abound to fact hunt and nail down some great Q&A options for elementary grades.
-Print out some fact sheets to send home to study.
-Older students can fact-find in teams and challenge the opposing students for game day.
 The White House Historical Society has great thought-starters on presidents, first ladies, and even their beloved pets.
-Which First Lady was the first to decorate the White House for Halloween?
+Which first lady was the first to decorate the White House for Halloween?
 Why did President Woodrow Wilson keep a flock of sheep on the White House lawn?
 You might have trouble deciding which fun facts are the coolest!

-Break out those quarters and pennies again (add in nickels, dimes, and half-dollars, too)!
+Break out those quarters and pennies again (add in nickels, dimes, and half-dollars too)!
 Science mixed with history makes this coin experiment fun to do in small groups.
 The students can predict, record, and chart their findings.
 Did they guess correctly?
 What’s the science behind this coin trick?
-Find more Presidents’ Day coin activity details here.
+For more fun, check out these Presidents’ Day coin activities.

 What makes someone a good leader?
 What would your students do if they held the highest office in the land?
 We love how blogger Kindergarten Smiles had her kids do individual portrait art and answer the question What would make you a great president?
 Log the results or create an anchor chart to serve as a reminder to students about the value of good leadership qualities.
 It’s the lesson that lasts a school year and beyond.